Fefe (song): Industry response

 Justin Credible of Power 106 radio station announced on air on July 23, 2018, that he refuses to play 6ix9ine's verse on "Fefe", attributing his decision to the latter disrespecting Los Angeles.
 He remained willing to play Minaj's verse.
 In response to criticism, Nicki Minaj pointed to Lady Gaga's collaborative work with R. Kelly when justifying her friendship and collaboration with 6ix9ine.
 Minaj highlighted how the very same publication had praised Lady Gaga's 2013 collaboration with R. Kelly on the single "Do What U Want," despite Kelly's public allegations of child pornography.
 In a review, contributor Jordan Sargent had described the song as "deliciously slinky" and a "runaway hit", while Pitchfork news director Amy Phillips listed "Do What U Want" as one of her top three favorite tracks of 2013.
 Minaj called the move bullying and claimed that this demonstrated a double standard within the music industry.
 After numerous requests, Nicki Minaj later on deleted her tweets.
 Conversely, American singer Tinashe and television personality Khloé Kardashian expressed their excitement about being name checked on the track on their social media pages.

 Commercial performance

 In the United States, "Fefe" launched on the Billboard Hot 100 at number four with 24,000 copies sold and 45.7 million streams during its first week.
 The following week, it ascended to number three.
 It became 6ix9ine's highest-charting single at the time by succeeding the peak of "Gummo" at number 12, and marked Minaj's seventeenth top ten entry on the chart, extending her record for the most among female rappers.
-The single was certified octuple platinum by the Recording Industry Association of America.
-This made it Minaj's highest certified single in the United States since Super Bass.
+The single was initially certified octuple platinum by the Recording Industry Association of America in 2019 before being downgraded to quintuple platinum in 2025.

 Internationally, "Fefe" also reached the top ten in Australia, Canada, Hungary, New Zealand, Sweden, and Switzerland as well as the top twenty in Austria, France, Germany, the Netherlands, Norway, Portugal, and the United Kingdom.